OlivierSohn/hamazed/BACKLOG.md

-- bug : on linux, hamazed game freezes sometimes
+- adjust volumes of music in hamazed

 - we should probably exp. the release, like the decay
 - at each param change, play a note?